LovesPictures/portfolio-coding/README.md

     - Skills.jsx  +  Skills.css
     - Contact.jsx  +  Contacts.css

+### Project page consisting of a 9 grid responsive project cards featuring:
+- project title
+- an image
+- link to the code github repo
+- link to netlify

+### approach
+Notes
+a card container
+a heading
+an image
+project description
+a href with logo +  alt text using icons doc: https://icons8.com/icons/set/github

+Having decided on what the components of the page are use the ``Thinking in React in 5 steps `` approach: Docs: https://reactjs.org/docs/thinking-in-react.html
+Step 1: Break The UI Into A Component Hierarchy...
+Step 2: Build A Static Version in React
+Step 3: Identify The Minimal (but complete) Representation Of UI State Step 4: Identify Where Your State Should Live
+Step 5: Add Inverse Data Flow

+refactor with rollout
+cross hairs rollout

 1. img
 ## Styling
 - App.css with high level styles to passed to each .css file - I may update this with ``Styled Components css`` inside each component https://styled-components.com/docs/basics